jonaprieto/algorithms-cm0847/README.md

 Algorithms - CM0847 (2016-2)
 ---

-This repository keeps implementation of some algorithms written in `Haskell`, basically, algorithms from the literature of the course of logic at EAFIT University.
+This repository keeps implementation of some algorithms written in `Haskell`, basically, algorithms from the literature of the course of algorithms at EAFIT University.
+Some solutions to the programming challanges are located in the haskell-problems directory.

 Lecturer: Juan Francisco Cardona McCormick `@fcardona`